gogsia86/farmers-market/PHASE_7_PROGRESS_TRACKER.md

   Load Test: ⏸️ Not completed

 Infrastructure Readiness:
-  Production Environment: ⏸️ Not provisioned
+  Production Environment: 🟡 In Progress
-  Database Setup: ⏸️ Not completed
+  Database Setup: 🟡 In Progress
   Monitoring: ⏸️ Not configured
   Backups: ⏸️ Not configured
   SSL: ⏸️ Not configured